RaidenDilan/project-4-frontend/README.md

 </strong></p>

 * The GitHub login after the first 'login with github' is slightly slow, maybe it's because I'm hosting my app on Heroku because Heroku is very slow.
-* Users can't delete their profiles which is very strange as deleting a user has been quite easy to do in my previous projects.
 <br>
 <br>